FORUM 18 NEWS SERVICE, Oslo, Norway

 If legal amendments now being prepared are approved by Parliament, courts would in future be obliged to choose to ban religious communities for either three months or permanently for many violations of the restrictive Religion Law, including for a first "offence".

-The wide-ranging legal amendments – which violate Kazakhstan's international human rights commitments - are expected to reach Parliament in September or October (see F18News 18 August 2017 http://www.forum18.org/
+The wide-ranging legal amendments – which violate Kazakhstan's international human rights commitments - may reach Parliament in September or October (see F18News 18 August 2017 http://www.forum18.org/

 Banned, not allowed